MSBradshaw/SeeNV/README.md

 ## Build a Reference DB

 In order to generate plots, a reference panel database is required.
 You can either create your own or use the one included in this repository.

+Note: If running the example besure to download the 1000 Genomes Project samples using `ExampleData/download_1KG_samples.sh` ([aws cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) required) and change the paths in `ExampleData/ref_panel_sample_list.tsv` to point to the proper locations.

 ```
 seenv \